MerosCrypto/Meros/docs/RPC/System.md

 ### `quit`

 `quit` will finish up all current operations and safely shutdown Meros.
-The result is always true, regardless of what happens.
+This will never error and always has a result of true, regardless of what happens.